Guide to Northampton food

 Northamptonshire’s beautiful countryside doesn’t just look pretty – it also presents the county with plenty of delicious fresh produce, which the restaurants of Northampton are only too happy to put to good use.
 On your next visit, don’t miss these top five foodie havens.

 For carnivores with class, there’s not a lot that can top a well-cooked, juicy steak.
 At Franks Steakhouse on Wellingborough Road, they’ve really mastered this art.
-After making your selection from an array of fine, locally sourced cuts, your steak will be cooked over charcoal in a top of the range Josper oven which seals in the flavour.
+After making your selection from an array of fine, locally sourced cuts, your steak will be cooked over charcoal in a top of the range Josper oven which seals in the flavor.
 It’s then served up on a wooden board accompanied by thick, hand-cut chips and your choice of indulgent sides, like crayfish mac and cheese or wilted spinach with garlic and chilli.
 A fine wine list ensures you’ll hit on the perfect complementary vintage for your feast.
 Just make sure you save room for some of the delicious hand-made desserts.

 Returning to the same road and wandering slightly further down will lead you to the plush, ornate surroundings of Thai Emerald, where diners are treated to a selection of original recipes from all over Thailand.
 The restaurant goes all out to create an authentic Thai feel, with elaborate silk costumes for the waiting staff and enchanting ornaments and tropical plants adorning the dining rooms.
 Pick out a banquet meal to experience all the menu’s highlights, including pla priew wan, crispy sea bass fried whole and doused in sweet and sour sauce.